 She then lit the city’s Olympic cauldron which was followed by the singing of Canada’s national anthem.
 Free giveaways, music, photo opportunities with Olympic torch’s and a spectacular fireworks display kept the thousands in attendance busy for most of the night.

 Even after the main events, supporters still entered the square.

-“I am just here for the fireworks,” said Alan Rombough, who came with his wife.
+“I am just here for the fireworks,” said Allan Rombough, who came with his wife.